About the Mentor Program

 Having successfully piloted affinity summer sessions with the Women in Management student club from 2012-14 we are expanding our affinity groups subsections to include the Lesbian/Gay/Bisexual/Transgender (LGBT) and Alumni of Color.
 Participants are invited to opt-in to these sessions by selecting TRUE in the Summer Session Drop-Down as well as TRUE in the appropriate affinity drop downs:

 How It Works

 Alumni register for the program on this website, students then review registration information provided by alumni and select mentors on a first-come, first-served basis.
-The registration deadline for the summer session is May 29, 2015.

 When a student selects a mentor, an automatic notification is sent to both the mentor and student.
 After that point the process goes off-line and it is the responsibility of the student to initiate contact to begin the mentoring process.